noelwelsh/noelwelsh.com/content/posts/2024-04-17-direct-style.md

 That's the mechanics of how direct-style effect systems work in Scala: it all comes down to context functions.

-I'm going to deal with composition of effects and more in just a bit.
+I'm going to deal with composition of different effects and more in just a bit.
 First though, I want describe the concepts behind what we've done.

 Notice in direct-style effects we split effects into two parts: context functions that define the effects we need, and the actual implementation of those effects.
 In the literature these are called algebraic effects and effect handlers respectively.
 This is an important difference from `IO`, where the same type indicates the need for effects and provides the implementation of those effects.